shu512/shu512/README.md

-### Hi there 👋, I'm Stanislav Gusev or just Stas
+### Hi there 👋, I'm Stas Gusev
 --------

-I'm a junior/middle(?) software developer at [Tradelanes](https://www.tradelanes.co/).
+I'm a middle software developer at [Tradelanes](https://www.tradelanes.co/).
 I'm doing EmberJS app currently.
 Sometimes I need to do some stuff with our backend - NestJS + ElasticSearch.

 I live in Novosibirsk, Russia.